hande-qmc/hande/documentation/manual/input/old_input.rst

 These options control the behaviour when run in parallel.
 They do not affect the result but can have a significant impact on performance.

-**block_size** *block_size*
-    Integer.

-    Default: 64.

-    Set the block size used to distribute the Hamiltonian matrix across the processors.
-The Hamiltonian matrix is divided into :math:`n \times n` sub-matrices, where :math:`n` is the block size, which are the distributed over the processors in a cyclic fashion.
-Applicable only to FCI calculations.
 **doing_load_balancing**
     Attempt to dynamically modify the hashing of determinants to processors so as to get a more even distribution of walkers across processors.